mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 K’kree can command his vehicle and enjoy the air rushing past his face – at least until heavy fire drives him inside the armored section.
-The vehicle’s pilot stands alongside his master, a position of great favour and no little danger.
+The vehicle’s pilot stands alongside his master, a position of great favor and no little danger.

 The MFP also mounts four anti-missile laser systems.
 These are normally controlled by the vehicle’s automated